grantjo78/TanzuOnAzure/README.md

 ## Internet Egress Requirements

-If you are utilising a firewall or proxy solution that requires URLs to explicitly Allowed through for internet egress, the below tables documents what I was able to capture.
+If you are utilising a firewall or proxy solution that requires URLs to explicitly allowed through for internet egress, the below tables documents what I was able to capture.

 ### Azure
 |URL|Ports|Purpose|Source|